matrix-org/matrix-spec-proposals/proposals/4043-presence-override-api.md

 ## Unstable prefix

-While this proposal is unstable instead of using `/_matrix/client/v1/presence/{userId}/override` you use `/_matrix/client/unstable/support.feline.mscAAAA.v1/override`
+While this proposal is unstable instead of using `/_matrix/client/v1/presence/{userId}/override` you use `/_matrix/client/unstable/support.feline.msc4043.v1/override`

-And unstable feature flag used is `support.feline.mscAAAA.v1`
+And unstable feature flag used is `support.feline.msc4043.v1`

 ## Dependencies

-This MSC has MSC_disabled_presence_state as a soft dependency as its a very useful state to override to.
+This MSC has MSC4042 as a soft dependency as its a very useful state to override to.
 This MSC has no hard dependencies and can be used on its own and merged on its own.